carloshenriquechrs/carloshenriquechrs/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE
+- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT and React
 - 🤔 I’m looking for help with JAVASCRIPT
 - 📫 How to reach me: @chrs
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I can read minds